Promoted to Head Coach for Hun Girls’ Soccer, Barrett Emphasizing a Holistic Philosophy

 So far, Barrett is getting a good effort from her players.
 “They are great kids; that is one of the main reasons I am doing it,” said Barrett, who played for the Lawrenceville School girls’ soccer team in the late 1990s and continued her career for women’s squad at Muhlenberg College.

-Barrett is looking for the trio of sophomore Olivia D’Auerlio, junior Nicole Angelini, and senior Allison Cowan to come up big offensively.
+Barrett is looking for the trio of sophomore Olivia D’Auerlio, senior Nicole Angelini, and senior Allison Cowan to come up big offensively.

 “Olivia is very good and a good option at forward,” said Barrett.
 “Nicole is going to be huge, she will be an attacking mid or a forward.
 Ally is so focused, you wouldn’t even know she is also a lacrosse player by the way she plays soccer.
 She is a wonderful kid and is definitely one of our best players.”